-- 8.2.2.2 Research involving human subjects.
+8.2.2.2 Research involving human subjects.
 Research involving human subjects is subject to the standards and policies established by the Office of Research Ethics at the University of Toronto.
-All such research requires approval from either the TST or the University's Research Ethics Board. - 8.2.3 Form and contents of the thesis proposal. - 8.2.3.1 Constituent parts.
-The thesis proposal must contain the following elements. - 8.2.3.1.1 Title page.
-This includes the thesis title, the student's name, the name of the thesis director, the student's program, the student's department, the student's college of registration, and the date of submission. - 8.2.3.1.2 Introduction.
+All such research requires approval from the University's Research Ethics Board through TST.

+8.2.3 Form and contents of the thesis proposal.

+8.2.3.1 Constituent parts.
+The thesis proposal must contain the following elements.

+8.2.3.1.1 Title page.
+This includes the thesis title, the student's name, the name of the thesis supervisor, the student's program, the student's program area, the student's college of registration, and the date of submission.

+8.2.3.1.2 Introduction.
 The most important part of the Introduction is the thesis statement, setting out in the briefest possible form the exact proposition or hypothesis which the thesis will demonstrate.
 The Introduction also provides the context necessary to show why the thesis statement is important.
 To this end it identifies the research question and describes its broader setting in academic research.
 It gives attention to previous enquiry and available secondary literature (the status quaestionis).
-The Introduction should also include a description of the project as a whole. - 8.2.3.1.3 Methodology.
+The Introduction should also include a description of the project as a whole.

+8.2.3.1.3 Methodology.
 This section describes the relevant primary literature and the methods to be used for interpreting it.
-It gives a rationale for the method and indicates how it will be used to generate dependable conclusions and verify the thesis statement. - 8.2.3.1.4 Procedure.
+It gives a rationale for the method and indicates how it will be used to generate dependable conclusions and verify the thesis statement.

+8.2.3.1.4 Procedure.
 This section describes how the exposition will be developed, including how it will be organized by chapters or areas, with a brief topical description of what is to be covered in each chapter or area.
-The interrelation of these chapters or areas ought to be described briefly as well. - 8.2.3.1.5 Implications.
-Depending upon the student's department, the theological, historical or pastoral implications of the study must be clearly and concisely set forth in the proposal. - 8.2.3.1.6 Bibliography.
+The interrelation of these chapters or areas ought to be described briefly as well.

+8.2.3.1.5 Implications.
+Depending upon the student's program area, the theological, biblical, historical or pastoral implications of the study must be clearly and concisely set forth in the proposal.

+8.2.3.1.6 Bibliography.
 A working bibliography must be presented.
-It should be appropriately categorized; in all cases the primary and secondary literature should be distinguished, and other divisions may be appropriate as well. - 8.2.4 Length.
-The thesis proposal should be no more than 4000 words in length, not including bibliography. - 8.2.5 Evaluation.
-Once the thesis proposal is completed to the satisfaction of the thesis director, the thesis director will forward the proposal to the other members of the thesis examination committee.
-The other readers will report their findings to the thesis director as soon as possible.
-In the Biblical Department, once the proposal has been approved by the thesis committee, it is sent to all members in Old Testament, if the thesis is in Old Testament, and to all members in New Testament, if the thesis is in the New Testament, and considered at the next meeting of the department.
-If revisions are advised by the readers (or the department, in the case of students in the Biblical Department), the student must submit a revised version of that proposal on the same subject area within three months from the date that the original proposal was declined.
-Failure of the revised proposal to meet the approval of the committee (or department) will result in the student's withdrawal from the program.
-The director will report the acceptance or non-acceptance of the thesis proposal, using the Thesis Proposal Approval Form, to the TST GCTS Office, the department, and the student's school of registration, and will forward a copy of the final version of the thesis proposal to the TST GCTS Office.
-The thesis director is responsible for informing the student of the decision on the proposal within the week following the meeting in which it was considered.
+It should be appropriately categorized; in all cases the primary and secondary literature should be distinguished, and other divisions may be appropriate as well.

+8.2.4 Length.
+The thesis proposal should be no more than 4000 words in length, not including bibliography.

+8.2.5 Evaluation.
+Once the thesis proposal is completed to the satisfaction of the thesis supervisor, the thesis supervisor will forward the proposal to the other members of the thesis examination committee.
+The other readers will report their findings to the thesis supervisor as soon as possible.
+If revisions are advised by the readers, the student must submit a revised version of that proposal on the same subject area within three months from the date that the original proposal was declined.
+Failure of the revised proposal to meet the approval of the committee will result in the student's withdrawal from the program.
+The supervisor will report the acceptance or non-acceptance of the thesis proposal, using the Thesis Proposal Approval Form, to the TST GCTS Office, and the student's school of registration, and will forward a copy of the final version of the thesis proposal to the TST GCTS Office.
+The thesis supervisor is responsible for informing the student of the decision on the proposal within the week following the meeting in which it was considered.